cosimoNigro/agnpy_paper/README.md

-## `agnpy`: Modelling the Radiative Processes of Jetted Active Galactic Nuclei with Python
+## `agnpy`: an open-source python package modelling the radiative processes of jetted active galactic nuclei

-This repository contains the scripts to generate the figures included in the paper "`agnpy`: Modelling the Radiative Processes of Jetted Active Galactic Nuclei with Python".
+This repository contains the scripts to generate the figures included in the paper "`agnpy`: an open-source python package modelling the radiative processes of jetted active galactic nuclei".

 TODO: create a zenodo entry for these scripts